grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 | l\_p2\_tot\_blocks        |      60560 |           0.21 |    1.06 |  1.56 |    0.00 |    0.00 |    0.00 |    2.00 |   13.00 | ▇▁▁▁▁ |
 | l\_p2\_tot\_digs          |      62178 |           0.19 |    7.14 |  5.18 |    0.00 |    3.00 |    6.00 |   10.00 |   41.00 | ▇▃▁▁▁ |

-We will explore the missingdata now.
-We can use dataexplorer package to explore missing data as provides some very uesful visual summaries of the dataset.
+We will explore the missing data now.
+We can use dataexplorer package to explore missing data as it provides some very useful visual summaries of the dataset.

 ``` r
 DataExplorer::plot_str(vb_matches)